dstdfx/solid-broccoli/README.md

 You could also visit `http://127.0.0.1:63101/debug/pprof/` in your browser and do some profiling.

-It also has `/metrics` endpoint which provides Prometheus metrics.
+As well as that Service API has `/metrics` endpoint which provides Prometheus metrics.

 Example of fetching Prometheus metrics:
 ```bash